open-source-labs/Docketeer/README.md

    <br />
   <p align="center">
-  Docketeer is a developer-friendly application that provides a single interface for both container management & metric visualization.
+  Docketeer is a developer-friendly application that provides a single interface for container and network management as well as metric visualization.
     <br />
-    <a href="https://github.com/open-source-labs/Docketeer"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/open-source-labs/Docketeer"><strong>Explore the code & contribute here!»</strong></a>
     <br />
     <br />
     <a href="https://github.com/open-source-labs/Docketeer#about-the-project">View Demo</a>